oddacious/oddacious.github.io/about.markdown

 ---

-Over the years I've been called a statistician, economist, analyst, and programmer.
+Over the years I've been called a statistician, economist, analyst, data scientist, and programmer.
 I've probably been called a lot of other things, too, but let's not get into that.
 Those are some of the things I do, and I tend to apply them to some of my interests such as sports and film.

 For a long time I've resisted the urge to publish my thoughts, work, and hobbies publicly.
 Often that's for a good reason, such as not disclosing professional work I've done, or projects that involve friends who might not appreciate me sharing our joint accomplishments, or the code never quite being polished enough to share.
 But another key reason is that I've always taken the principle that I should avoid getting distracted, that writing about something wasn't the same as doing it.
 Talk is cheap.